 Anne V Massey

-These delicate, graceful, heart-shaped earrings are light and easy to wear but elegant enough for the evening.
-With their understated timeless design they would be an ideal gift for a bridesmaid, or for a special person on Valentine's Day - or you could just gift yourself a little love.
+These delicate, graceful, silver heart drop earrings are light and easy to wear but elegant enough for the evening.
+With their understated timeless design they would be an ideal gift for a bridesmaid, for Christmas or for Mother's Day - or you could just gift yourself a little love.

 - Handmade from Sterling silver.